-Energy bills today comprise a variety of costs including wholesale, network, social and environmental, and other direct costs, as well as VAT and supplier profits.
-Many energy suppliers have increased their standard variable electricity and gas tariffs since late 2016, whilst many of their cheaper deals have been withdrawn.
-The reasons for these changes are complex, with various stakeholders citing fluctuating wholesale energy prices, rising operational costs and the impact of green levies as reasons for the price increases.
+Energy bills comprise a variety of costs including wholesale, network, social and environmental, and other direct costs, as well as VAT and supplier profits.
+Many energy suppliers have increased their default electricity and gas tariffs since late 2016, whilst many of their cheaper deals have been withdrawn.
+The reasons for these changes are complex, with stakeholders citing fluctuating wholesale energy prices, rising operational costs and the impact of levies as reasons for the price increases.

 Concern over overcharging

 Following concern that the energy market was not working for all customers, the regulator Ofgem referred the energy market to the Competition and Markets Authority (CMA) in June 2014.
 The CMA report found that customers are overpaying around £1.4bn a year for their energy supply.
 This is largely because since privatisation, many customers have remained on default tariffs often with the ‘big six’ suppliers, and have not switched, resulting in consumers on poor value deals.

 Reforms to the market

 The CMA report suggested over 30 new measures to reform the market and increase switching.
 The recommendations included a price cap for customers on pre-payment meters, which was introduced in 2017.
 An extension of this cap (which was not specifically recommended by the CMA), known as the safeguard tariff, came into force in February 2018 to protect customers deemed to be vulnerable as they receive a benefit known as the Warm Homes Discount.